SimonPistache/semantic-release-test/ReadMe.md

 # Semantic Release Test

-Clean previous files on the repository for this test campaign.

-> This is a fix.
-Trial 1.
+> This is a fix that introduce a breaking changes.